opf/openproject/docs/glossary/README.md

 ### Custom action

-A custom action in OpenProject is defined as customizable buttons which trigger a certain action.
+A custom action in OpenProject is defined as customizable buttons which trigger a certain action upon work packages.
 Custom actions are included in the [Enterprise](#enterprise-add-on) edition of OpenProject and part of automated *workflows*.
 Custom actions support you to easily update several workpackage attributes at once – with a single click.

 **More information on custom actions in Openproject**